How to get a website that will help you make more money

 - What leading competitors are doing

-All three of these websites used a very similar layout.
+All of these websites used a very similar layout.
 We can also assume eBay and Amazon have already done a large amount of testing we can benefit from.

 It was a simple solution to a large problem.
 Reverse engineering can be applied to most website projects and challenges.
+Even yours.

-In summary, if a the web company is a professional operator, they’ll be able to show you existing sites and revenue.
-Then, base your website off successful sites – there’s no need to do everything from scratch.
+Base your website off successful sites – there’s no need to do everything from scratch.

 Agree upon a due date